cargo2nix/cargo2nix/examples/2-bigger-project/README.md

 # A bigger project

-This is a larger `bin` project which requires some dependencies from Crates.io and is compiled using the latest release of Rust.
+This is a larger `bin` project which requires some dependencies from Crates.io.

 ## Introduction